GSA/idmanagement.gov/_pacs/4_pacs_align_fsl_and_auth.md

 - This map will help you determine each security area's minimum security level.

-{% include alert-info.html content="As an alternative to assessing a site's risk, you can select a pre-determined FSL as described in <a href=\"https://www.dhs.gov/publication/isc-risk-management-process/\" target=\"_blank\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard</a>." %}
+{% include alert-info.html content="As an alternative to assessing a site's risk, you can select a pre-determined FSL as described in <a href=\"https://www.dhs.gov/publication/isc-risk-management-process/\" target=\"_blank\" rel=\"noopener noreferrer\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard</a>." %}

 ## Categorize Security Areas

-{% include alert-info.html content="Agencies may use different terms for their security areas; however, each agency should establish its criteria for authentication mechanisms, according to <a href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access</a>." %}
+{% include alert-info.html content="Agencies may use different terms for their security areas; however, each agency should establish its criteria for authentication mechanisms, according to <a href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\" rel=\"noopener noreferrer\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access</a>." %}

 ![](../../assets/img/check-box.png){:style="float:center"} &nbsp;**Categorize security areas**
 - Once you've inventoried and mapped assets by risk and impact level, it's time to categorize security areas.